1634: The Galileo Affair: Literary significance and reception

 Publishers Weekly in their review said that "It's refreshing to read an alternate history where the problems of two people do amount to a hill of beans, which isn't surprising, since all the installments in this popular series to date have focused as much on ordinary people as on kings and generals.
 The closing chase sequence is literally a riot."
-School Library Journal was mixed in their review saying "this is a good choice for fans of alternative history, although those who prefer the more serious work of Harry Turtledove may find it too upbeat for their taste.
+School Library Journal was mixed in their review, saying, "this is a good choice for fans of alternative history, although those who prefer the more serious work of Harry Turtledove may find it too upbeat for their taste.
 Also, familiarity with previous titles is a must as the authors place readers right in the middle of the action."
-Booklist also noted that the book is "challenging for newcomers, but Young Adults who know the series will enjoy this latest installment" and it would help if the reader have the previous books available.
+Booklist noted that the book is "challenging for newcomers, but Young Adults who know the series will enjoy this latest installment" and it would help if the reader had the previous books available.

 1634: The Galileo Affair was the first book in the 1632 series to be listed on the New York Times Best Seller list for hardcover fiction.
-During April 2004, this book was able to stay on the NY Times list for a period of 2 weeks while peaking at number 27.
+In April 2004, the book stayed on the NY Times list for a period of two weeks, peaking at number 27.

-Besides being listed on the NY Times Best Seller list, 1634: The Galileo Affair was also the first book in the 1632 series to be listed at the top of the Locus (magazine) Hardcovers Bestsellers List for the month of July in 2004 and was also able to reach number 3 while staying on the Locus Paperbacks Bestsellers List for 2 months in 2005.
+1634: The Galileo Affair was also the first book in the 1632 series to be listed at the top of the Locus Hardcovers Bestsellers List, which it did for the month of July in 2004.
+It also reached number 3 while staying on the Locus Paperbacks Bestsellers List for two months in 2005.